Design-Based Inference under Random Potential Outcomes: Representer Estimation in Practice

 The algorithms below construct the Riesz representer conditional on a realised latent environment $\omega_0$.
-This mirrors the data-generating process in practice, where both the treatment assignment and the observed outcomes correspond to a single draw from the underlying stochastic environment.
+This reflects the practical setting in which both the treatment assignment and the observed outcomes correspond to a single realised experiment.

-It is important to emphasise that this conditional construction is purely computational.
-At the theoretical level, the Riesz representer is defined as a random element over the latent space $\Omega$.
-The consistency and asymptotic results established in the main text explicitly allow for stochastic variation in $\psi_i$ across $\omega$ and do not rely on the representer being fixed or deterministic.
+At the theoretical level, the representer is defined as a random element over the latent space $\Omega$.
+The asymptotic results in the main text explicitly allow $\psi_i$ to vary across $\omega$ and therefore do not rely on the representer being deterministic.

-The theoretical results in earlier sections show that the aggregate Riesz estimator in the stochastic setting can be constructed using only a single realisation of the underlying data-generating process.
-Specifically, the Riesz representers are computed over the randomisation distribution of \( z \), conditional on a fixed (but unobserved) $\omega_0$.
-Crucially, although the representers are constructed conditionally on \( \omega_0 \), the target estimand remains identifiable under the local dependence conditions introduced earlier, because aggregation across units exhibits an ergodic property that links the realised experiment to the underlying stochastic environment.

-This structure has concrete implications for how we compute the individual Riesz representers \( \psi_i(z, \omega_0) \).
-By Theorem~\ref{th:Riesz}, for each unit \( i \), the representer is uniquely determined by the treatment effect functional \( \theta_i \) and the inner product structure induced by the experimental design, conditional on the realised environment.
-Accordingly, the representer \( \psi_i(z, \omega_0) \) is fixed given the design and \( \omega_0 \), but remains a random object across repetitions of the stochastic environment.
+Conditional on a realised environment $\omega_0$, however, the representer is determined entirely by the treatment-effect functional $\theta_i$ and the randomisation design.
+The resulting construction is therefore computational and carried out pointwise in $\omega_0$.